-Using modern highly developed technologies, people can easily and skilfully imitate not only the structure, but the smell of leather.
+Using modern highly developed technologies, people can easily and skillfully imitate not only the structure, but the smell of leather.
 Obviously, no one wants to be fooled, so how do we identify natural leather from artificial?
 Here are some basic moments you should pay attention to:

 You can identify artificial leather by a strong chemical smell.
 However, you shouldn’t rely solely on your sense of smell because there are a lot of leather aromatizers that can confuse you.